English | 日本語

-A3: Functions of MPD and Network Music Players are same but MPD is open.
+Functions of MPD and Network Music Players are same but MPD is open.
 If you run MPD on Linux, you can add other functions such as OpenHome, Spotify Connect and AirPlay, on it because Linux is an open platform.
 Also, MPD Protocol is open as well.
 Therefore, there are other MPD Remote Apps than yaMPC.
 If you do not like yaMPC, you can use another app or a Web UI.
-While, if you bought a Network Music Player and fount it did not support Spotify connect, you cannot add it by yourself.
+On the other hand, if you buy a Network Music Player and find it does not support Spotify Connect, you cannot add it yourself.
 Besides that, you have to use the maker's app to control the Network Music Player.
-Another benefit of MPD is it can run on a small (credit card size) and affordable (about $50USD) computer called Raspberry-Pi.
-Total cost of Raspberry-Pi computer, digital-to-analog converter (DAC), case and power supply will be $100 to $200.
-Therefore, you can place them every room in your house, such as living room, bedroom and kitchen. yaMPC can register multiple MPD Servers and switch them to control.
+Another benefit of MPD is it can run on a small (credit card size) and affordable computer called Raspberry-Pi.
+Total cost of Raspberry-Pi computer, digital-to-analog converter (DAC), case and power supply will be about $200.
+Therefore, you can place them in every room of your house, such as living room, bedroom and kitchen. yaMPC can register multiple MPD Servers and switch them to control.

-Q4: But isn't troublesome to set up MPD?
+Q4: But isn't it troublesome to set up MPD?

-A4: Yes, if you do not like DIY, it will be troublesome for you.
+Yes, if you do not like DIY, it will be troublesome for you.
 This is a hobby, so if you do not like it, you do not have to do it.
 If you do not like assembling a player from parts and installing software on in, purchasing a CD Player or a Network Music Player may be a better solution for you.
-Though I will explain how to set up them on this site, Open Audio Lab, soon.

 Q5: Does yaMPC support Android？ How about iPad?